Support, Tuition, Fees

 - Pay cheques are distributed using the direct deposit system (this is mandatory).
 This means that to get paid, you must complete a form for Direct Deposit and have a valid bank account.
 You should also fill out the TD1 and TD1ON Personal Tax Credit Returns.
 Detailed information and forms can be found on the Working at McMaster teaching assistants site.

 Prospective students are strongly encouraged to apply to external granting agencies in the autumn before they apply to the Department.
-Financial support from these (Tri-Council) agencies is substantially greater than can be offered by the Department.
+Financial support from these (Tri-Council) agencies is often substantially greater than can be offered by the Department.
 Canadian citizens or landed immigrants may apply to the Federal Tri-Council agencies: (1) Natural Sciences and Engineering Research Council (NSERC), (2) Canadian Institutes of Health Sciences (CIHR), or (3) Social Sciences and Humanities Research Council (SSHRC).
 Ontario residents may also apply to the Ontario Graduate Scholarship (OGS) program; students who apply for one of the Tri-Council scholarships are automatically entered into the central competition for OGS.
 Details of these and other assistance programs are available on our External Scholarships page, and from the McMaster University School of Graduate Studies scholarship page, or for new students just arriving at McMaster, from your own University Graduate Office.

 PNB Graduate Travel Support